 Two Contests – One Deadline August 9, 2019 11:59 PM EST

 1. Prizes: 1st – $300, 2nd – $150, 3rd – $75.

 2. Prize money awarded will increase if more than 100 submissions received, so encourage friends, family, classes and writing circles to submit.

 3. Only 100 submissions can be made per month so submit early in any month to guarantee a spot.

-4. Submissions will be read blind and will be selected on technical merit, profundity and aesthetics.
+4. Submissions will be read blind and will be selected on technical merit, profundity, adherence to the theme of joy and aesthetics.
 The judge(s) will not discriminate on age, gender, race, religion, or sexual-orientation.

 1. Up to, but no more than three poems may be selected as 1st, 2nd, & 3rd prize winners.

-4. The contest judge(s) reserve(s) the right to award one, all or none of the prizes if submissions do not reach a caliber that honors the memory of Joan Ramseyer or if there are not enough submissions to cover the costs.
+4. The contest judge(s) reserve(s) the right to award one, all or none of the prizes if submissions do not reach a caliber that honors the memory of Joan Ramseyer.

 1. Submit a single poem that fits on one page with a minimum of 1” margins.